canjs/react-view-model/connect/README.md

 export default new AppState();
 ```

-This is a contrived example, just to illustrate a point.
-Of course, in a real app, logging-in would be much more complicated, and the user wouldn't be a string, but you'll have to infer the value of the demonstration yourself.
+Authentication in a real app is much more complicated than what we show here.
+This example is to demonstrate how it works without getting to deep into the weeds.

 Now, back in our `App.js` component, let's import the `appstate` instance and use the `user` property and `login` method to show how you can split your stores into independent entities, but still keep the reactive nature for your auto-rendering UI components.